mozillascience/study-group-orientation/README.md

 If you're joining us at one of those times, please join us for **Office Hours**(check the schedule here).
 A Mozilla Staff memeber and a seasoned Study Group Lead will be available by video chat or phone to answer your questions.

-You can also join our **Chat room on Gitter**, a web-based chat client that's associated with the Study Group Rep. Sign-in to join!
+You can also join our **Chat room on [Gitter](https://gitter.im/)**, a web-based chat client that's associated with the Study Group Rep. Sign-up using your GitHub ID to join!
 The Gitter chatroom is open 24 hours a day, and it's a great place to ask questions, share news and ideas, and just hang out with other Study Group Leads.
+(Again, ifyou're not familiar with GitHub, that's OK!
+You'll learn all about GitHub in Section 3 of this training!)

 We hold regular **Study Group Calls** to share and discuss new resources, materials and ideas for Study Groups, to plan Sprints and other inter-group collaborations, and to network and connect!
 These are video conference calls, but you can also dial in toll-free by phone.
 Check our Events page for the details about the next call.

 Finally, if you have a question or problem, you can reach out to **Zannah Marsh, Mozilla's Learning Strategist, or Aurelia Moser, Mozilla's Community Lead**.
 The best way to do this is **file a GitHub issue** in this Orientation Repo, or in the Study Group repo, or ping us on the Gitter Chat.
-(If you're not familiar with GitHub, dont' worry!
-You'll learn a lot more about GitHub in Section 3 of this training!)
+(Again, ifyou're not familiar with GitHub, dont' worry!
+Section 3 of this training covers what it is and how to use it.)

 ## Help us grow and improve this book!
-Check out the "issues" tab, above, to see what you can do to improve or add to these materials.
-We'd love your help!
+Check out the "issues" tab, above, to see what you can do to improve or add to these materials. **We'd love your help!**